 - Buck Henry then played Charles Lindbergh in a parody documentary about his transatlantic flight.
 It starts simple and silly as if there's not much to show with a man in a small cockpit.
 The further and further into the flight we get the more we see sleep deprivation setting in up to the point where he ends up trying to buy amphetamines from Chevy Chase making a special appearance as the land shark.

 - The Saturday Night Band performs a song called Departure Lounge.

-- Then Michael O'Donoghue does another one of his impressions of people with steel knitting needles jammed in their eyes.
-This time it's the Mormon Tabernacle Choir and the entire cast joins in to do the screaming and rolling around on the floor.
+- Then Michael O'Donoghue then did another one of his impressions of people with steel knitting needles jammed in their eyes.
+This time it's the Mormon Tabernacle Choir, and the entire cast joins in to do the screaming and rolling around on the floor.

 - Finally, Buck Henry hit the main stage to say his goodnights.

-Again, this was a slightly above average show but it was a bit of a letdown as the finale.
-That said, I still have my favorites and here they are.
-First, I loved the How Your Children Grow sketch because I've always been a huge fan of Pavlovian humor.
+Again, this was a slightly above average show, but it was a bit of a letdown as the finale.
+That said, I still have my favorites, and here they are.
+First, I loved the How Your Children Grow sketch because I've always been a massive fan of Pavlovian humor.
 Next, I liked the Lindbergh sketch because I love how it was able to be so entertaining with just one man sitting in a tiny cockpit.
-Finally, I found the Coneheads to funny as always even though I'm not sure how I feel about the sketch's ending.
+Finally, I found the Coneheads to be funny as always even though I'm not sure how I feel about the sketch's ending.